nealsonS/eTA_LLM_Chatbot/chatbot/chatbot-backend/README.md

 ### `node server.js`

 Backend should be running on [http://localhost:3800].
 Now refresh your front end at [http://localhost:3000] to view it in your browser.

+### aiReponse.js and code in ./routes

+WIP to integrate AI into chatbot